tonymamo/getpackup/README.md

   Packup - Frontend
 </h1>

-A Gatsby project using React, Redux, Styled-Components, Formik, and more.
+A Gatsby project using React, Firebase, Redux, Styled-Components, Formik, NetlifyCMS, and more.

 ## 🚀 Quick start